Literature Models

 literature_model(; doi::String="", arxiv_id::String="", version::String="", equation::String="", model_parameters::Dict{String,<:Any} = Dict{String,Any}(), base_space::FTheorySpace = affine_space(NormalToricVariety, 0), model_sections::Dict{String, <:Any} = Dict{String,Any}(), defining_classes::Dict{String, <:Any} = Dict{String,Any}(), completeness_check::Bool = true)

-• doi: A string representing the DOI of the publication that
+• doi: A string representing the DOI of the publication in which the model was introduced.

-• arxiv_id: A string that represents the arXiv identifier of the paper that
+• arxiv_id: A string specifying the arXiv identifier of the preprint version or the journal print version.

 julia> t = literature_model(arxiv_id = "1109.3454", equation = "3.1")